 Below you will find answer to many of the frequently asked questions with regard to Standards of Satisfactory Academic Progress (SAP).

 Is there a deadline to submit a Standards of Satisfactory Academic Progress Appeal Form?

-The deadline to appeal Financial Aid Disqualification and receive financial aid for Spring 2016 is February 12, 2016.
-To meet the deadline your appeal must be received by Student Financial Services or Bison Connection on or before the appeal deadline.
+The deadline to appeal Financial Aid Disqualification and receive financial aid can be found on the appeal form.
+To meet the deadline your appeal must be received by Student Financial Services or One Stop on or before the appeal deadline.

 How do I calculate my semester or cumulative GPA?

 To calculate your GPA please use a GPA Calculator

 I am thinking of dropping one or more credits.
 How will it affect my financial aid?

 Before you drop, here are some important things to consider:

 I am on financial aid disqualification and I cannot receive federal aid.
 What are my options for paying tuition?

 If you don't have resources available to self-pay, you may wish to consider one of the following: